 Are noise cancelling headphones worth buying?

 If you want to minimize distractions around you, noise cancelling headphones are worth checking out.
 There are a few kinds of ANC setups, each with advantages and disadvantages.
 Hybrid ANC systems offer the best noise cancelling as they have more microphones to pick up a wider array of noise than the standard feedback and feedforward setups, which are more limited in scope.
 There's also adaptive ANC, which dynamically adjusts noise isolation depending on the noise around you.
 That said, ANC can make headphones more expensive.
-If you're not bothered by what's happening around you or looking to save some money, you can get by with a pair of headphones without ANC.
+If you're not bothered by what's happening around you or want to save money, you can get by with a pair of headphones without ANC.

 Do noise cancelling headphones block out all sound?